Alonzo Potter: Religious convictions

 During his time in Philadelphia with his brother, Potter's "religious convictions became so decided" that he joined the Episcopal Church.
 He had not been baptized, so he requested and received it in St. Peter's Church, Philadelphia.
-Later, In Christ Church, Philadelphia, he was confirmed by Bishop White.
+Later, in Christ Church, Philadelphia, he was confirmed by Bishop White.
 Shortly after that, Potter decided that he wanted to be ordained in the Episcopal Church.
 He began theological studies under the direction of the Rev. Dr. Samuel H. Turner, afterward for many years a distinguished Professor in the General Theological Seminary.
 He continued studying theology after he returned to Union College as a Tutor.

 While still in Philadelphia before he returned to Union College, he gave instruction to "colored persons."
 This action foreshadowed his later concern as a bishop for "equal rights and opportunities in Church and State to all sorts and conditions of men."

 Union College: 1821–1826

 In 1821, after his time with his brother in Philadelphia, Potter returned to Union College as a Tutor and soon became "Professor of Mathematics and Natural Philosophy."

 While he was teaching at Union College, Potter was ordained Deacon in 1822 by Bishop John Henry Hobart.
 When he was twenty-four years old, he was ordained Priest in 1824 by Bishop Thomas Church Brownell.
 Shortly after he was ordained, Potter gathered "a little congregation of blacks in Schenectady" and became their minister.

 In 1823, Potter published his first book.
-It was A Tractate on Logarithms, by which he came known "as a proficient mathematician."
+It was A Tractate on Logarithms, by which he came to be known "as a proficient mathematician."

 In 1825, Geneva College, now Hobart College, offered the twenty-five-year-old Potter its presidency.
 However, he declined the offer.